ProMeText/multilingual-medieval-aligner-notebooks/README.md

-# Workshop ``A Multilingual Medieval Aligner: From Raw Data to Aligned Witnesses''
+# Aquilign notebooks: ``A Multilingual Medieval Aligner: From Raw Data to Aligned Witnesses''
-## Workshop Session -- 2025/06/10  -- Digital Approaches to Pre-Modern Texts and Manuscripts (org.
-Katarzyna Kapitan)
-## Matthias Gille Levenson, Lucence Ing, Carolina Macedo

-The workshop aims to introduce Aquilign, a multilingual aligner tool desgined for medieval languages.
+These notebooks have been created as support for multiple workshops.
+They aim to introduce Aquilign, a multilingual aligner tool desgined for medieval languages.
-It contains only the main code, a few data and Colab Notebooks.

-Cf. https://github.com/ProMeText/Aquilign for the main code.

-You can access to four notebooks :

 0. [Introduction to Python Notebooks](https://colab.research.google.com/drive/1q_G_55rouL3lCWqOX8TcdBYsxFqkAphj?usp=sharing)
 1. [Train the segmenter](https://colab.research.google.com/drive/1jO07nUcg94cq0_jAHE0Yp8obcTVRCL-G?usp=sharing)